cdl-geneseo/geneseo-dictionary/B/Bosco-sticks.md

 # Bosco sticks

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bosco sticks

 Created by  Unknown User (jmb53) on Nov 19, 2012

 n.Pronunciation: Amer. / bɒskəʊ-stɪk 1.
 Stuffed breadsticks sold at Southside Cafe, filled with a mozzarella cheese blend, occasionally with pepperoni.
 “Let’s go get some Bosco Sticks to eat.”J. Boselli, 2012